containerbuildsystem/osbs-docs/docs/users.rst

   environment.
 See :ref:`config.yaml-odcs` section for environment configuration details, and full explanation of :ref:`signing-intent`.

+inherit
+  boolean to control whether or not to inherit yum repositories and odcs composes from baseimage build, default false.
+Scratch and isolated builds do not support inheritance and false is always assumed.

-**If "compose" section is defined, then "pulp_repos" must be set to true or there must be a valid "modules" or "packages" key.
-If there is a "modules" key, it must have a non-empty list of modules.
+**If there is a "modules" key, it must have a non-empty list of modules.
 The "packages" key, and only the "packages" key, can have an empty list.**

-**The "packages" and "modules" keys are mutually exclusive.
-If both are provided, "modules" will be ignored. "pulp_repos" can be used by itself, or with either "packages" or "modules".**
+**The "packages", "modules" and "pulp_repos" keys can be used mutually.**

 .. _container.yaml-autorebuild: